FREQUENTLY ASKED QUESTIONS

-There is no need to make an appointment with Phoenix ER & Medical Hospital.
-If you think you might be having a medical emergency, we encourage you to come in immediately.
-Phoenix ER & Medical Hospital can also help if you are sick or injured but are new to the area, are visiting from out of town, or simply cannot get in to see your regular doctor.
+There is no need to make an appointment with Phoenix ER & Medical Hospital if you think you might be having a medical emergency.
+We encourage you to come in immediately.

 Phoenix ER & Medical Hospital is open 24/7, whereas an urgent care clinic will typically only be open 8-12 hours a day.
 Micro-hospitals, like Phoenix ER & Medical Hospital, are also equipped with advanced, radiology equipment and lab testing capabilities.
 By contrast, urgent care clinics usually have more limited laboratory and radiology testing.

 Another important difference between the two is that Phoenix ER & Medical Hospital is staffed by board-certified Emergency Room Physicians and ER-trained Registered Nurses.
 While urgent care clinics may only be staffed by Physician’s Assistants or Nurse Practitioners.

 Phoenix ER & Medical Hospital accepts all commercial insurance payments for medical emergencies and authorized medical services.

 We accept all in-network rates and benefits for emergency services.
 We do not balance bill.